pierre-rouleau/pel/README.rst

-**Massive Technical Breadth**: The documentation charts cover everything from low-level UNIX tools (Make, CMake, Ninja) to lightweight markups, hardware description languages, and over 65 distinct programming languages.
+**Massive Technical Breadth**: The documentation charts cover everything from low-level UNIX tools (Make, CMake, Ninja) to lightweight markups, hardware description software programming languages.
 Emacs is like a full operating system, PEL treats it like that.

-The PEL index PDF and all other PDFs showcases a unique approach to managing a sprawling configuration ecosystem: using heavily cross-referenced, visually dense PDF maps with hyperlinks to relevant documents.
+The PEL index and all other PDFs showcase a unique approach to managing a sprawling configuration ecosystem: using heavily cross-referenced, visually dense PDF maps with hyperlinks to relevant documents.